thautwarm/lua-parser-lark/README.md

 2. the generated parser creates declarative and typed Python dataclasses instead of error-prone CSTs -- that's why we call it "out-of-box".

-[Fable.Sedlex](https://github.com/thautwarm/Fable.Sedlex), which is an F\# port of OCaml sedlex project and transpiled into Python, is used to achieve high-quality lexer that avoids unnecessary collisions of lexical rules.
+[Fable.Sedlex](https://github.com/thautwarm/Fable.Sedlex), which is an F\# port of OCaml sedlex project and transpiled into Python, is used in this parser to achieve high-quality lexer that avoids unnecessary collisions of lexical rules.

 ## Motivation